jyothishkjames/Classifying-Signals-from-Outer-Space-with-Keras/README.md

 ---------------

 This repository implements a deep learning model to classify different radio signals from outer space.
-The different signals include "squiggle", "narrowband", "noise" and "narrowbanddrd".
+The different radio signals include "squiggle", "narrowband", "noise" and "narrowbanddrd".